khanhvo1592/hello-word/3_git_cmd.md

 - merge

 ## Git Fetch
+`git fetch`
-    fetch gets all the change history of a tracked branch/repo.
+>fetch gets all the change history of a tracked branch/repo.

+>In local Git, fetch updates to see what has changed on GitHub: